 Burmese Kammavaca | Palm Leaf Prayer Manuscripts

 The traditional Burmese and Mon manuscripts present the text in lacquered black “tamarind seed” lettering on an ornate gilt red and gold (or silver) background, on both sides of the leaves.
-The Tai Khun use black ink lettering on white paper accordion books, the covers of which have stencilled designs, often in silver and red lacquer.
+The Tai Khun use black ink lettering on white paper accordion books, the covers of which have stenciled designs, often in silver and red lacquer.

-Usually these Burmese Kammavaca and Palm leaf manuscripts (Paysar) are held together with bamboo sticks holding the pages together and a narrow woven ribbon called sasigyo or sarsekyo (silk, cotton, or felt) wound around the outside of a manuscript.
-The weaving in the sasigyo includes either text or patterns, or both.
-Informative articles on the Burmese Burmese Kammavaca and Palm Leaf Prayer Manuscripts
+Usually these Burmese Kammavaca and Palm leaf manuscripts (Paysar) are held together with bamboo sticks holding the pages together and a narrow hand woven ribbon called sasigyo or sarsekyo made from silk, cotton, or felt is wound around the outside of a manuscript to hold it together.